 In a few cases, this approach proved effective.

 You just need to reset your Bluetooth headset and reconnect it to the computer.
 If you’re lucky, resetting the headset will completely solve the connection error, leading to signal delay and improving sound quality.

-Way 2 – Download and install the latest Bluetooth Driver
+Way 2 – Use the latest Bluetooth Driver

 In many cases, your Bluetooth headset’s delay or audio delay is caused by an outdated Bluetooth driver that is not updated regularly.

 Therefore, you should update every time a new version is available.

 Here are some steps for you to update the driver for your Bluetooth audio: